ptomato/talks/tc39-2023-01/README.md

 ---

 # Final push

 - What does "final push" mean?
 - Goals:
   - All discussions on existing issues resolved
   - By March plenary, no remaining normative changes
+  - After, new issues not considered unless instances of the spec not working

 ---